-Josep Tàpies is emeritus professor in the Department of Strategic Management and holder of the Family-Owned Business Chair at IESE.
+Josep Tàpies is emeritus professor in the Department of Strategic Management at IESE.
 He gained a PhD in Industrial Engineering at the Polytechnic University of Catalonia (UPC) and an MBA at ESADE.

 His areas of specialization include strategic management, corporate governance, family-owned firms, their development and governance structures.
 He currently teaches several courses in the MBA program, as well as in other General Management Programs at IESE.
 He also designs programs focused at issues related specifically to family-owned firms, where he teaches general management, governance and strategy in family-owned businesses.

 Professor Tàpies has taught General Management in a number of different business schools in both Europe and Latin America, including AESE in Portugal, IDE in Ecuador, PAD-University of Piura in Peru, ISE in Brazil, IAE in Argentina, ESE in Chile, and INALDE in Colombia.
 He has also been a member of the academic board of IPADE in Mexico and ESE in Santiago, Chile.